Classroom Civility and Navigating Difficult Conversations

 Students reported that it was not helpful when faculty (a) didn’t mention the collective tragedy and conflict, or (b) when they acknowledged it, but kept going with the course without offering any help to students who might be feeling stress or trauma.
 Faculty have different kinds of scholarly expertise, course contexts, and approaches to teaching.
 No single approach fits all contexts.
 Students appreciate faculty who respond in unique and humane ways (Huston & DiPietro, 2007, p.
 219).

-Creating/Co-Creating Civility and Community Agreements
+Further Reading: Creating/Co-Creating Civility and Community Agreements

 Co-creating with Students: Practical Considerations and Approaches | Times Higher Education